 Breads are something that generally have to be avoided if you're following a gluten-free diet because most are made with wheat flour.
 However, there are many sweet bread mixes and recipes using alternative flours so you can enjoy your favorites in the morning.

-- chocolate muffin with yogurt, fruit or both.
+- Serve a gluten-free chocolate muffin with yogurt, fruit or both.

 - Have a slice of banana bread with a hard-boiled egg and fruit.